ReefLakin/CellularAutomataCatan/README.md

 #### Planned:

-- Replace the current hex grid setup with a responsive one for mobile users.
 - Provide more useful information to accompany the forms.
 - Form boxes remain filled when "Submit" button is pressed.

+#### Features:

+- Reworked the hex grid so it is easier to manipulate and looks better on mobile.

+#### Changes:

+- Moved the old website to a new navigation tab named "Deprecated Generator".

 #### Documentation:

 - Restyled some of the README.
+- Added more attribution.

 <br>